|Funding Program:||Roads of Strategic Importance

 - Improved road safety for all road users

 - Improved connectivity between people with jobs and services, and goods with markets

 The Australian Government will contribute $173.6 million to the $217 million total project cost, in partnership with the Northern Territory Government.

-This project is expected to start construction in early 2023 and be finished by late 2026.
+This project is expected to start construction in early 2023 and be finished by mid 2028.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important

 matter, users should carefully evaluate the accuracy, completeness and relevance

 of the information for their purposes and should obtain appropriate professional